-As naturopaths, we are not able to give medical advice, diagnosis, drug prescriptions or other restricted activities.
+As naturopaths and nutritional therapists, we are not able to give medical advice, diagnosis, drug prescriptions or other restricted activities.
 What we do is quite different, as we are concerned with identifying nutritional and metabolic imbalances and getting the body back to a healthy state if a client is unable to do that by him or herself.
-We do this primarily by using laboratory testing for nutrient levels, gut health and toxin exposure.
+Our work is evidence-based because we do this primarily by using laboratory testing for nutrient levels, gut health and toxin exposure.
 That way we know which areas of nutritional health need supporting.
 We can also check that any interventions are working by retesting.
-The sort of interventions we use include focused diet, food supplements and other safe, legal and gentle solutions.
+The sort of interventions we use are also evidence-based, and include focused diet, food supplements and other safe, legal and gentle solutions.
 But a large part of what we do is also coaching people to look after their health or that of their children.

 Quite often, clients come to us when they have some complaint that is not recognised by their GP as being a problem worth treating, where the complaint is recognised, but the GP has not been able to make a diagnosis, or where the complaint is diagnosed, but considered untreatable.